google/ExoPlayer/library/all/README.md

 # ExoPlayer full library

-An empty module that depends on all of the other library modules.
+An empty module that depends on all of the other ExoPlayer library modules.
 Depending on the full library is equivalent to depending on all of the other library modules individually.
 See the [top level README][] for more information.

 [top level README]: https://github.com/google/ExoPlayer/blob/release-v2/README.md